rochars/byte-data/ROADMAP.md

 ## Planned features
 Items in this list should not require a major version update.
-- Functions that work only with strings
-- Functions that work only with numbers
-- Functions that work only with arrays
 - Add a TypeScript declaration file

 ## Chores